Skip to content

 --vllm-version string "" vLLM version string.
 If empty, loaded from defaults.yaml.

 --max-model-len int64 0 Max total sequence length (input + output) in tokens.
 0 = unlimited.
 Mirrors vLLM's --max-model-len.
-Auto-derived from max_position_embeddings in HuggingFace config.json for roofline/crossmodel backends.
+Auto-derived from max_position_embeddings in HuggingFace config.json for roofline/trained-physics backends.
 Applies rope_scaling factor for types linear, dynamic, yarn, default, mrope; excludes su, longrope, llama3; skips entirely for gemma3 models.
 Capped at KV-feasible maximum.

 Roofline Mode